Service Blueprint Template

 What is a service blueprint diagram?

-The service blueprint was first introduced by G. Lynn Shostack in 1984.
+The service blueprint diagram was first introduced by G. Lynn Shostack in 1984.
 Shostack wanted to find a way to visualize the steps that go into a service process, taking into account the customer’s perspective.
 Service blueprint diagrams make it simpler for teams to design new processes or improve existing ones.

 To create a service blueprint diagram, map out each process and actor that contributes to the customer experience, from in-house contributors to third-party vendors.
 Service blueprint templates generally contain 5 elements: